According to most data privacy laws, personal information is any information that can be used to identify a person.

 Limit the Data You Collect

-Be careful not to collect any more information than you need.
-If you collect less data, you will be responsible for less data.
-Everything that’s collected must be protected.
+Be careful not to collect more information than you need — not only is this often a legal requirement, but remember, everything you collect must be protected.

-Talk to your web designer about your cookies.
-Often, cookies take on more information than you really need for functionality.
+Consider talking to your web designer about the cookies your site uses.
+Cookies count as personal data and sometimes collect more information than you really need for functionality.

 Limit the Data You Keep

-One large risk to your customers is a data breach that exposes all of the information you keep.
-This can include very private and sensitive information like incomes and credit card numbers.
+One large risk to your customers is a data breach exposing the information you keep, which can include private and sensitive information like income level and credit card numbers.

 The best way to protect yourself from a breach is to make sure you are using state-of-the-art security and following modern security practices.

-Access control limits internal access, making breaches less likely.
 The fewer employees who have access to or use the data you collect, the fewer weak points you have.
-Small personal errors can result in privacy breaches that you are responsible for.

 Fair Information Practices

-Many businesses are seeking instruction and direction about how to best protect the privacy of their customers.
-One approach to this problem is the Fair Information Practice Principles (FIPPs).
+Businesses seeking instruction and direction about how to best protect the privacy of their customers should consider implementing the Fair Information Practice Principles (FIPPs).

 These eight principles create goals for data usage and privacy: